PeteHaitch/phd_thesis/markdown/introduction.md

 ### Modifications of a modification

 Methylation is not the only chemical modification of cytosine nucleobase, although it is by far the most common.
-Further modifications, listed approximately from most frequent to least frequent, are 5-hydroxymethylcytosine (5hmC), 5-formylcytosine (5fC) and 5-carboxylcytosine (5caC).
+Further modifications, listed approximately from most frequent to least frequent, are 5-hydroxymethylcytosine (5hmC), 5-formylcytosine (5fC) and 5-carboxylcytosine (5caC) (__TODO:__ cite 10.1038/nrg3772).

 The biological significance of these marks is still being determined, in part because the assays for studying these are still in development (__SOURCE__) and because their relatively scarcity means that experiments to detect these modifications are more difficult and expensive.

 One genome-wide study of 5hmC found that less than $ 1\%$ of all assayed cytosines in mouse fetal cortex and adult cortex cells were hydroxymethylated [@Lister:2013et].
 Most of the 5hmC was detected in the CpG context and, although the genome-wide level of 5hmC was low, the authors reported significant levels of 5hmC at particular cytosines in the genome.